DveMac/gql2flow/Readme.md

-  -w --whitelist <whitelist>         names of types to whitelist (comma delimited) --null-keys                        adds a '?' to all keys --null-values                      adds a '?' to all values
+  -w --whitelist <whitelist>         names of types to whitelist (comma delimited) --null-keys                        adds a '?' to all keys --null-values                      adds a '?' to all values --null-keys-from-values            adds a '?' to keys where value is nullable
 ```

 ## Examples